Standard Procedure

 CLOSING THE POOL

 At the end of the swimming pool season, test the pool water 1-2 weeks prior to closing and balance the water.
-Double shock the pool 3-4 days before lowering the water level.
+Double shock the pool 2-3 days before lowering the water level.
 Be certain to leave the pump and filter running continuously after adding any chemicals, especially the shock treatment. (most liner damage is caused by shocking the pool and not allowing the pump to circulate for 2-3 days continuously.
 If the pump is on a timer, make the effort to disable this function for at least 2 or 3 days).
-Chlorine may settle in the deep end and bleach the liner and/or causes wrinkles if not allowed to blend with the pool water.
+Chlorine may settle and bleach the liner and/or causes wrinkles if not allowed to blend with the pool water.
 NEVER close a pool without circulating the pool water for several days after the final addition of chemicals.
 Clean and vacuum the pool from top to bottom.
 Use a proper fitting winter pool cover, tightly sealed around the perimeter of the pool.
 It will prevent the accumulation of debris such as leaves and insects during the winter.
-Should you have any questions about your pool, call your dealer - he's your pool professional.
+Should you have any questions about your pool, call your dealer - they're your pool professional.
 And remember, the proper chemical balance, regular maintenance and common sense are the keys to years of enjoyment from your pool.

 Add-ons

-Inground Pool Closing $319.99
+Inground Pool Closing $329.99

-Pool Closing Kit $51.99
+Pool Closing Kit $59.99

-Works on above ground or in ground pools
+Works on above ground or inground pools

 Salt water compatible